Bayesian Hierarchical Copula Models with a Dirichlet-Laplace Prior: Abstract

 \section{Abstract}

 We discuss a Bayesian hierarchical copula model for clusters of financial time series.
-A similar approach has been developed in \citet{zhuang2020}.
+A similar approach has been developed in recent paper.
 However, the prior distributions proposed there do not always provide a proper posterior.
-In order to circumvent the problem, we adopt a proper global-local shrinkage prior, which is also able to account for potential dependence structure among different clusters.
-Performance of the proposed model is presented through simulations and a real data analysis.
+In order to circumvent the problem, we adopt a proper global--local shrinkage prior, which is also able to account for potential dependence structures among different clusters.
+The performance of the proposed model is presented via simulations and a real data analysis.